sizezero/creative-incubation/entries/2018-08-25/entry.md

   - community vs wealth; civil unrest
   - tile shaped buildings; just use poker cards

+I had trouble thinking of basic buildings that would accept actions.
+Eric's advice to look for an existing game is probably a good idea.

+- Poker deck
+- Players are trying to build a winning poker hand
+- there are two drafts of face up cards
+  - solo leader chooses a card from the small draft
+  - joined card draws from large or small draft
+- follower draws one card from face down
+- joined follower draws two cards from face down keeps one
+- when someone completes a hand there are two more rounds

 ## PAX Dev Tuesday 8/28

 ### Ben Brode